NefariousTechSupport/igArchiveExtractor/README.md

 * Select an output folder
 * Wait

+### To Rebuild IGA Files:

+* Once a file is laoded, extract all to the same folder the IGA is in.
+* Navigate to File > Build.
+* From the build window you can save the settings as a CSV, once you save you can close IGAE.
+* Edit the extracted files with your desired changes.
+* Once happy with your edits, reopen IGAE, navigate to File > Build, and load the CSV.
+* Click Build, select your destination, and you'll have an IGA file.

 ### To View Text:

 * Once a file is loaded, find a text asset and double click it.